If you’re a goal-oriented person like myself you'll know there are few things more infuriating than failure.

 And while there’s nothing as infuriating than failure, I used to believe there was something that ran it a close second.

-Namely the person who tried to comfort you by saying: “Just try and remember that success isn’t a destination, it’s a process.”
+Namely the person who said to you: “Remember, success isn’t a destination, it’s a journey.”

 I’m getting my arse handed to me in the most humiliating of fashions and you’re telling me to enjoy the moment?
 Get tae f*ck!